dantasfiles/AmplifyMultiTenant2/README.md

-This is **Method 2: Cognito Groups** for creating multi-tenant AWS Amplify application using React Native.
+This is **Method 2: Cognito Groups** for creating multi-tenant AWS Amplify mobile app in React Native.

 See the associated post for instructions and documentation